 The Don't: Do not put your partner above your relationship with God

 The Do: Do keep God first in your life, all other relationships will fall into place

 This is the biggest piece of advice I could give to anyone who is dating or considering dating.
 Do not fall into the trap that this person can full fill your every need or solve all your problems.
 Jesus is the perfecter of your faith (Hebrews 12:1-3).
-No other human can fully complete you like he can.
+No other human can fully complete you as he can.
 Trust me, I've been there.
-I've set such unrealistic expectations for Wyatt and expected him to completely understand me, when he could not.
+I've set such unrealistic expectations for Wyatt and expected him to completely understand me when he could not.
 Again, he is human.
 When you put Jesus in first place in your heart, that is when you will be fully filled.
 Wyatt loves me, I love him but Jesus loves us infinitely more than we could ever express to each other.
-In a dating relationship this is crucial to understand and prioritize Jesus above all else.
-Let's be real, dating leads to marriage and if you bring the mindset into a marriage that "this person is your everything" you will be disappointed when they fail to meet your every emotional, spiritual need.
+In a dating relationship, this is crucial to understand and prioritize Jesus above all else.
+Let's be real, dating leads to marriage, and if you bring the mindset into a marriage that "this person is your everything" you will be disappointed when they fail to meet your every emotional, spiritual need.
 Put Jesus first, always.

 Again, being committed to someone isn't easy.
 It takes communication, works from both sides, practice, patience, and compassion.
 I hope you can apply these tips in your current dating relationship or a potential one.
 Also, when entering a dating relationship, pray before you date that person.
 God made it very clear to me when I was evaluating, literally analyzing, dating Wyatt.
 Prayer is a key part of this process.
 Listen to what God is telling you about dating.
 He really does know best.